HackRank/Glitch-Effect/README.md

 Intro
 -----
-Bitcoin is an electronic cash system that uses a peer-to-peer network t
+Bitcoin is an electronic cash system that uses a peer-to-peer network to pr